PrestaShop/prestashop.github.io/news/_posts/2022-06-06-prestashop-feature-freeze-v8.md

 - Reorganization of all the input information
 - Better image management (replacing images, bulk edition)
 - Performances improvement (categories and combinations)
+5. And a new password policy making PrestaShop more secure and safe.

 Thank you to all the contributors that have helped with PrestaShop version 8.0: the community, our users and developers are what made this version possible.
 Looking forward to the final release of version 8.0!